 - Reduced earning potential

-Next, we can factor in what kinds of non-economic damages you suffered and assign a monetary value to them.
-These damages may include:
+We can also include any non-economic damages you suffered and assign a monetary value to them.
+These damages may include the following:

 - Pain and suffering

 - Psychological trauma